Martín Carrera: Independent Mexico

-He joined Agustin de Iturbide's Plan of Iguala on August 30, 1821, presenting himself before the thirteenth division commanded by General Filisola.
-He was called upon the following year to provide his services as part of an artillery corps, and he was assigned to the defense of Veracruz, which was still menaced by the remaining Spaniards in the Fortress of San Juan de Ulua.
+He joined Agustín de Iturbide's Plan of Iguala on August 30, 1821, presenting himself before the thirteenth division commanded by General Vicente Filísola.
+He was called upon the following year to provide his services as part of an artillery corps, and he was assigned to the defense of Veracruz, which was still menaced by the remaining Spaniards in the Fortress of San Juan de Ulúa.
 Carrera was placed in charge of the fortifications and preparing the artillery, and he defended it when Iturbide's troops sieged the city to suppress the Plan of Veracruz against the First Mexican Empire.
 Shortly after he was promoted to effective colonel.
 At the end of 1823 he was captain placed in charge of the arsenal and the manufacture of arms in the capital.
-In 1828, during the Revolution of the Accordada against President-elect and Minister of War Manuel Gomez Pedraza, Carrera defended the government, and after the triumph of the revolution he was promoted by President Vicente Guerrero to the rank of lieutenant colonel.
+In 1828, during the Revolution of the Accordada against President-elect and Minister of War Manuel Gómez Pedraza, Carrera defended the government, and after the triumph of the revolution he was promoted by President Vicente Guerrero to the rank of lieutenant colonel.

 He was placed in charge of the Ciudadela in Mexico City in April 1831.
 During the Federalist Revolt of 1840, he defended the government and the next year he was promoted to effective brigadier general.
-He was a member of the national legislative junta in 1842 charged with drafting the Bases Organicas, and he was a senator to the congress in 1844 and 1845.
+He was a member of the national legislative junta in 1842 charged with drafting the Bases Orgánicas, and he was a senator to the congress in 1844 and 1845.
 He was a member of the council of state in 1846 and later an advisor to the Ministry of War.
-He fought during the Mexican American War and saw action during the fall of Mexico City.
-He supported the Plan of Jalisco which brought Santa Anna back into power in 1853, and was named by interim President Lombardini, head of the troops at Mexico City.
+He fought during the Mexican–American War and saw action during the fall of Mexico City.
+He supported the Plan of Jalisco which brought Santa Anna back into power in 1853, and was named by interim President Manuel María Lombardini, head of the troops at Mexico City.
 Upon returning to power Santa Anna named him to the council of state and division general in June 1853.
-He was made commandant general of the federal district, and later joined in the campaign in Michoacan as Santa Anna attempted to suppress revolts against his rule.
+He was made commandant general of the federal district, and later joined in the campaign in Michoacán as Santa Anna attempted to suppress revolts against his rule.